-The Regulation Number for Aspen Laser Products as General & Plastic Surgery Devices is: 21 CF 878.4810.
-This number is listed on the on each FDA 510K Clearance Letter with the FDA indicated the status of this number on the FDA website:
+The Regulation Number for Aspen Laser Products as General & Plastic Surgery Devices is 21 CF 878.4810.
+This number is listed on each FDA 510K Clearance Letter with the indicated status of this number on the FDA website:

 PART 878 — GENERAL AND PLASTIC SURGERY DEVICES.
 Subpart E – Surgical Devices.
 Sec.
 878.4810 Laser surgical instrument for use in general and plastic surgery and in dermatology.